The underlying space tree

 Three things to consider:

 - What kinds of children does it expect?
-If your operator only ever sees POSITION children, you don't need to handle SIZE composition.
+If your operator only ever sees anchored, data-positioned children, you don't need to handle the symbolic-magnitude path.
 If it can be the parent of a data-driven stack, you do.

 encloseandwrap- style overlays useunionChildSpaces.positionis a pass-through.
 Match the existing patterns ingraphicalOperators/and don't reinvent the merge logic per-operator.